sebnitu/vrembem/docs/_packages/button-group.md

 ## button-group

-The most basic imlementation of the button-group component consists of the `button-group` container wrapping a group of buttons.
+The most basic implementation of the button-group component consists of the `button-group` container wrapping a group of buttons.

 {% include demo_open.html %}
 <div class="button-group">